 The Cabin in the Woods (2012)

-Director: Drew Goddard.
 The Cabin in the Woods is a bit of a trip.
-It is a highly meta film that contemplates the horror genre, and reorients the audience’s mindset right up until the very end.
-The film is actually funnier than it is scary or horrifying.
+It is a highly meta film that contemplates the horror genre, and reorients the audience’s perspective up until the very end.
+The film is actually funnier than it is scary or horrifying, though it is a gruesome flick.

 A Coffee in Berlin (2012)